artsy/eigen/docs/getting_started.md

 ### Certificates

-Login as **it@artsymail.com** to [Certificates, Identities and Profiles](https://developer.apple.com/account/overview.action).
-The password is in 1password.

-This is only needed for building to a device, which is a _really_ arduous process.

-Run `make certs`.
+We use Xcode's auto-codesigning.
+It should magically "just work" if you log in to Xcode with an iTunes account which is on the Artsy team.

 We have [cert troubleshooting here](https://github.com/artsy/eigen/blob/master/docs/certs.md)

 ### Connecting a device.

 Xcode will prompt you to join a team, then to enable the device for development.
-When prompted, choose the uppercase *ART.SY INC.* team.
+When If you have to choose a team, choose the uppercase *ART.SY INC.* team.

 Choose Preferences, Accounts, which should list your Apple ID and membership.